tu-darmstadt-ros-pkg/optiminf/README.md

 - generic solver interface for integrating more solvers
 - compatible with our [autojac](https://github.com/tu-darmstadt-ros-pkg/autojac) package for automatic differentiation
 - integration of our parameter interface [paraminf](https://github.com/tu-darmstadt-ros-pkg/paraminf) for simple YAML-file based configuration avoiding the need for recompilation
-- modular design enables to easily activate and deactive costs & constraints
+- the modular design enables to easily activate and deactive costs & constraints
-- implementation of hermite splines
+- implementation of cubic Hermite splines
 - designed for efficiency
   - utilization of sparse matrices
   - calculations used by multiple costs or constraints can be cached